 The Bao Baron of Folkestone

-The Bao Baron delivers the Chinese steamed buns filled with delicious options from the Harbour Arm in Folkestone.
-Greig Hughes is the man behind the Baron and Folkelife wanted to meet him and find out about this sensation.
+The Bao Baron delivers the Chinese steamed buns filled with delicious fillings.
+His success on the Harbour Arm in Folkestone has lead to being able to open a new restaurant in town on Guildhall Street.
+The Lonely Planet mentions the restaurant in its latest best places to eat guide in Kent.
+Greig Hughes and Daisy Wootton are the team behind the Baron and Folkelife went to their new establishment to find out about this sensation.

 “Restaurant work is a bit full on.
 It’s great to learn the trade, but it does catch up with you.
-Working here at Dockers has been really good to get me back on track.”
+Working at Dockers really helped me get back on track.”

 street food on the harbour arm